Add 16 hours

 - Obtain a letter from the prescribing physician on letterhead indicating your diagnosis, treatment, medication regimen, and generic name(s) of medication(s) as brand names vary around the world.
 This will be for passing through Customs and for refilling abroad.

-- To switch prescriptions, your doctor may need to make changes to your medication at least 3-6 months before departure to monitor side effects and dosage.
+- Your doctor may need to change your medication at least 3-6 months before departure to monitor side effects and dosage.

-- Discuss how to adjust dosage/regimen to account for different time zones.
+- Discuss how to adjust dosage to account for different time zones.

 TRAVELING WITH PRESCRIPTION MEDICATIONS